Onwrikbaar/NeoDK/Design.md

 ## Electronic design
 ### The output transformer
 - A supply voltage of about 10V must be stepped up by a factor of 10 to reach the desired output voltage of 100V.
+For this, we use a small audio impedance matching transformer.
 Since we only drive half of the (center-tapped) primary coil at a time, the ratio of the whole primary to the secondary needs to be 1:5.
 - The transformer must have a power rating of around 800 mW (see electrical characteristics above).
 - The maximum secondary current through a 500 Ω load is 100V/500 Ω = 0.2 A. The primary current is then 10 * 0.2 A = 2A.
 To limit the ohmic losses at this current, the DC-resistance of the primary should be at most 0.5 Ω.
 - The transformer needs to have a bandwidth of at least a few kHz in order to handle the rectangular pulses well enough.